SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 ├── README.md
 └── SBI
 ```
-this is a contract between submitters and leaderboard, submitters should follow above file structure and file names, now let's explain this contract one by one.
+this is a contract between leaderboard and submitters, submitters should follow above file structure and file names, now let's explain this contract item by item.

 ### 1.1 `docker/Dockerfile`
-Dockerfile is used to specify your ASR dependencies.
-Submitter need to guarentee the Dockerfile properly setup all necessary dependencies of your ASR system.
+Dockerfile is used to specify your ASR dependencies, which means:
+* if you are submitting a local ASR system, then Dockerfile should include all libraries and softwares requrired by your ASR engine (e.g. pytorch, tensorflow, kaldi).
+* if you are submitting a cloud-API ASR, then Dockerfile should setup dependencies for your client request (e.g. request, client packages).

-Besides your dependencies, leaderboard pipeline depends on **`Python3`**.
-So submitters need to add python3 in Dockerfile, python3 don't need to be default python.
-Your ASR system can depend on python2/3, and leaderboard pipeline related codes alway have a shebang of `#!/usr/bin/env python3` explicitly.
+Besides your dependencies, submitter needs to add **`Python3`** to Dockerfile, because leaderboard related codes alway have a shebang of `#!/usr/bin/env python3` explicitly.
+However your ASR system can still depend on python2.

 A sample docker file for commercial clould ASR API call is shown below:
 ```